 17th February 2017: Greenhouse Project wins Rushlight Environmental Management Award 2016-17.
 TerOpta has been rewarded, as part of a consortium, with an award at the tenth annual Rushlight Awards ceremony, held at the Royal College of Surgeons.
 The project team had created a highly efficient, low-cost, climate controlled greenhouse for commercial crops.
 TerOpta had supplied a low cost control system to operate the LED-based lighting, heating, ventilation, sun shades and CO2 injection systems.
 Other members of the consortium were: University of Nottingham, Geo Green Power, Micropropagation Services and Cambridge HOK.
 As well as winning the Environmental Management award, the project was also highly commended in both the Energy Reduction and Sustainable Agriculture, Forestry & Biodiversity categories.

 19th December 2016: Innovate 2016 conference.
-TerOpta recently exhibited our UK-designed and manufactured low cost Building Energy Management System “TeroLight” at the prestigious UK innovation showpiece, Innovate 2016, generating plenty of interest.
+TerOpta recently exhibited our UK-designed and manufactured low cost Building Energy Management System “TeroLight” at the prestigious UK innovation showpiece, Innovate 2016.

 21st October 2016: TeroLight system to be shown at simultaneous conferences.
 On 2nd November, TerOpta will be exhibiting the TeroLight energy management and building control system at not one but two significant conferences on the same day.
 As well as demonstrating the product at Innovate 2016 in Manchester, jointly hosted by Department for International Trade and Innovate UK, TerOpta has been invited to do the same at the “Engineering Tomorrow” Innovation Conference in Coventry, hosted by Costain Group plc.
 This event is expected to draw a large number of Costain’s customers and supply chain partners to learn about the latest innovations relevant to the construction industry.